kbrester/final-project/README.md

 # Final Project: Digital Concept Tutorial
 ## Personal Computer Profile by Kelsey Brester
+### Brief Summary of the Purpose and Content of Tutorial
+_Components of My PC: HP Envyx360 (2022) and Its Functions_ offers an overview of the laptop’s features and specifications, highlighting its usability and performance.
+It covers the touchscreen, backlit keyboard, and webcam, along with a 15.6-inch FHD multitouch display with IPS technology and a sleek microedge design.
+Key components include 8 GB DDR SDRAM for multitasking, a quad-core processor with a 4.2 GHz speed for efficient performance, and a 512 GB SSD for ample storage and quick data access.
+The device operates on Windows 10 Home and lacks an optical drive, making it lightweight and modern.
+Screen brightness (250 nits) and color gamut (45% NTSC) round out the discussion, providing a clear understanding of the laptop's capabilities.
 ### Components of My PC: HP Envyx360 (2022) and Its Functions
 #### 1. Features: touchscreen, backlit keyboard, webcam
 * Touchscreen: allows user to interact with device by touching it with their fingers or a stylus